nllz/IRTF-HRPC/draft-research.md

 This document is not an Internet Standards Track specification; it is published for informational purposes.

 This document is a product of the Internet Research Task Force (IRTF).
 The IRTF publishes the results of Internet-related research and development activities.
-This documents is a consensus informational document of the Human Rights Protocol Consideration Research Group of the Internet Research Task Force (IRTF).
+These results might not be suitable for deployment.
+This RFC represents the consensus of the Human Rights Protocol Considerations Research Group of the Internet Research Task Force (IRTF).

-Discussion of this draft at: hrpc@irtf.org // https://www.irtf.org/mailman/listinfo/hrpc

 --- middle